sungchun12/airflow-toolkit/README.md

     --version 7.1.5 \
     --values ./custom-values.yaml # this will override all the values in the default values yaml and cause errors, these are just example placeholders to copy and paste into the larger file

+# start a remote shell in the airflow worker
+kubectl exec -it airflow-worker-0 -- /bin/bash

 # expected output